apache/nifi-minifi-cpp/README.md

 Except as otherwise noted this software is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)

+For additional information regarding the source of included projects and the corresponding licenses, you may visit the following [website](https://cwiki.apache.org/confluence/display/MINIFI/Licensing+Information)

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at